MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub.md

 * If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/free/) before you begin.
 * [A test cluster and database](create-cluster-database-portal.md).
-* An existing [user assigned managed identity](/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vm#user-assigned-managed-identity) or [system assigned managed identity](/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vm#system-assigned-managed-identity) (optional).
+* We recommend using a [user assigned managed identity](/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vm#user-assigned-managed-identity) or [system assigned managed identity](/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vm#system-assigned-managed-identity) for the data connection (optional).
 * [A sample app](https://github.com/Azure-Samples/event-hubs-dotnet-ingest) that generates data and sends it to an Event Hub.
 Download the sample app to your system.
 * [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) to run the sample app.